 Perfecting your ABM strategy takes time.
 It will be tough to define which account-based marketing examples and tactics will work best for you in the beginning.
 So, roll up your sleeves, develop your plan and starting testing.

 Arguably the most important point to note when executing your strategy is to make sure you know where the line between personalized and creepy is, and don’t cross it.

-If you’re just getting started with your ABM strategy, the Account-Based Marketing Workbook includes step-by-step guidance and ten worksheets that you can use to get your ABM efforts underway.
+If you’re just getting started with your ABM strategy, the Enterprise Playbook to Account-Based Demand Generation includes step-by-step guidance that you can use to get your ABM efforts underway.
 Grab your copy now.